 El Dorado

-A Muisca ''[[tunjo El Dorado (, ) is a mythical city of gold supposedly located somewhere in South America.
+[[Lake Guatavita El Dorado () is a mythical city of gold supposedly located somewhere in South America.
 The king of this city was said to be so rich that he would cover himself from head to foot in gold dust – either daily or on certain ceremonial occasions – before diving into a sacred lake to wash it off.
-The legend was first recorded in the 16th century by Spanish colonists in America; they referred to the king as El Dorado, 'the golden one', a name which eventually came to be applied to the city itself.
+The legend was first recorded in the 16th century by Spanish colonists in the Americas; they referred to the king as el Dorado, the Golden One, a name which eventually came to be applied to the city itself.

-It was shortly after this that the legend of El Dorado began to spread among the European colonists.
+Shortly after this, the legend of El Dorado began to spread among the European colonists.
 In the decades that followed, the city was sought for in various places across the continent.
 Antonio de Berrio, Quesada's heir, believed that El Dorado lay within the Guianas, and tried on three occasions to forge a path into the uncharted highlands.
-Before he could make a third attempt, he was taken captive by Walter Raleigh, who then launched his own expedition into the Guianas.
+Before he could make a third attempt, he was taken captive by Sir Walter Raleigh, who then launched his own expedition into the Guianas.

 Raleigh likewise failed to reach his goal, but a later survey by his lieutenant, Lawrence Kemys, brought back some local information regarding a great lake called Lake Parime that supposedly lay somewhere further inland.
 This lake, considered a prime candidate for the location of the golden city, became the object of further searches, and was included in maps throughout the 17th century.
 Over time, as the area became better charted, the existence of the lake was thrown into doubt.
 In the early 19th century, Alexander von Humboldt conclusively declared Lake Parime to be a myth, bringing an end to the popular belief in El Dorado.

 Nevertheless, the subject has had a lasting cultural impact.
-The mystery surrounding the lost city, and the supposed wealth of its inhabitants, have influenced creative media since the time of Voltaire, who included a trip to El Dorado in his 18th-century satire ''Candide''.
-More recently, the search for El Dorado has furnished plotlines for films and video games such as ''Outer Banks'', ''The Road to El Dorado,'' and ''Uncharted: Drake's Fortune'', and has provided a motif for numerous musical artists, including Aterciopelados and Shakira.
+The mystery surrounding the lost city and the supposed wealth of its inhabitants have influenced creative media since the time of Voltaire, who included a trip to El Dorado in his 18th-century satire ''Candide''.
+More recently, the search for El Dorado has furnished plotlines for films and video games such as ''Outer Banks'', ''The Road to El Dorado'', ''Paddington in Peru'', and ''Uncharted: Drake's Fortune'', and has provided a motif for numerous musical artists, including Aterciopelados and Shakira.
 Provided by Wikipedia

 1